go-hand/dot-file-hiding-file-server/README.md

 ```

 **Vetus:**
 Just as I thought.
-When a seeker asks for a file with dots in its ancestry, like `localhost:8080/.config` or even `localhost:8080/tmp/.config` the filesystem refuses, saying: “You have no permission.”
+When a seeker asks for a file with dots in its ancestry-like `localhost:8080/.config` or even `localhost:8080/tmp/.config`-the filesystem refuses, saying: “You have no permission.”
 A 403, in HTTP tongue.

 But if the name is clean, it hands back a cloaked file — one that hides dotfiles from view.